freenas/freenas-docs/userguide/storage.rst

 a new encrypted volume is created.
 This key is required to read and decrypt any data on the volume.

-By default, %brand% stores encryption keys locally within the system settings so volumes can automatically decrypt when the system starts or when triggered by an authorized user.
+%brand% stores encryption keys on the system boot pool by default, so encrypted pools can be automatically decrypted when the system starts, or when triggered by an authorized user.

 Encryption keys can also be downloaded.
 This is useful as a safety measure to allow key backup, to use the key for decryption on a different system in the